 In design and engineering, perpendicular lines are fundamental for creating stable and aesthetically pleasing structures.
 Buildings, bridges, and machines all rely on the precise alignment of components at right angles to ensure their functionality and safety.

-For example, in building construction, the walls are typically perpendicular to the floor and ceiling, providing structural support and defining the space.
-In mechanical engineering, gears and levers often operate at right angles to each other, allowing for efficient transmission of force and motion.
+To give you an idea, in building construction, the walls are typically perpendicular to the floor and ceiling, providing structural support and defining the space.
+Also, in mechanical engineering, gears and levers often operate at right angles to each other, allowing for efficient transmission of force and motion.
 Even in graphic design, perpendicular lines are used to create balanced and visually appealing layouts.

 Trends and Latest Developments